openshift/enhancements/enhancements/microshift/microshift-default-cni.md

-An application developer builds applications where some pods must have limited connectivity to other pods, or to the external network (i.e. plugin services from vendors which must only contact specific internal APIs)
+An application developer builds applications where some pods must have limited connectivity to other pods, or to the external network (i.e. plugin services from vendors which must only contact specific internal APIs), this is implemented by NetworkPolicies.

 The edge device with MicroShift and the final application is deployed on an IPv6, or DualStack IPV4/IPV6 network.